tanakrit-d/Appium-Swipe-Actions/README.md

 This function (part of the [SwipeGestures](https://github.com/tanakrit-d/appium-gesture-actions/blob/ae1d229d14ced2a20169982d6284fcf7ed92c22b/src/appium/gesture/swipe.py#L45) class) has cross-platform support.
 It is achieved by using parameters with different suffixes (`_a` and `_i` for Android and iOS respectively) and support for `**kwargs`.

-This will allow you to use a single functional call for use on both platforms.
+This will allow you to use a single function call for use on both platforms.

 Additionally, it includes a fallback method (which is less efficient) if the element cannot be located initially.
 This is achieved by scrolling the viewport until the element is located, or the maximum number of swipes is achieved (default: 5).
-An example situation would be if an element is not yet present in the viewport, and is loaded after scrolling.
+An example situation would be if an element is not yet present in the viewport and is loaded after scrolling.
 If this situation applies to you, the `direction` parameter will need to be specified.

 ### A Quick Word on Perform Navigation (Full and Partial)